GeorgBisseling/nbodysketch/README.txt

 http://www.artcompsci.org/kali/

 As of this writing these integrators are implemented:
-Forward Euler
+Forward Euler,
-Leapfrog
+Leapfrog,
-Runge Kutta 2nd and 4. order
+Runge Kutta (2. and 4. order),
-Haruo Yoshida, 6. and 8. order
+Haruo Yoshida (6. and 8. order),
-Multistep (2. order predictor corrector, 4. order, 6. order, 8. order)
+Multistep (2. order, 4. order, 4. order predictor corrector, 6. order, 8. order).

 Plan is to suggest this project as a tutorial series for interested programmer-wanna-bees.